RamaLingeswaraRao950/JourneyJoy/README.md

 # 🚆 JourneyJoy

-JourneyJoy is a modern, GUI-based train ticket booking system built using Python and Tkinter.
+JourneyJoy is a GUI-based train ticket booking system.
 It offers a beautiful, responsive interface with real-time validation, animated receipts, and a smooth booking experience.

 ### 🎯 Features :--